minvws/nl-irealisatie-generic-pipelines/pipelines.md

 # Pipelines

+> [!WARNING]
+> The workflows in this repository have been moved to standalone repositories.
+> You can find links to the new repositories above the instructions for each
+> workflow below.

 Here you can find the available pipelines.
 Each section will provide a description about the pipeline and how you can use it in your project.

 Available pipelines: